Super is a long-term investment and the Government has rules for when it can be accessed.

 How it’s paid

-Once you’re eligible to receive your super, it can be paid as a lump sum or transferred to a pension, such as an AustSafe Super Pension, and paid as a tax-effective income stream.
+Once you’re eligible to receive your super, your benefit can be paid as a lump sum or transferred to a tax-effective pension, such as an AustSafe Super Pension, if eligible.

 If you take a lump sum after age 60, it will be paid tax free.